saugup-12/devops-kubernetes-ansible-azure/README.md

 The target of this project is to deploy and maintain a [Kubernetes Cluster](http://kubernetes.io/) on [Azure](https://azure.microsoft.com/de-de/), using [CentOS7.2](https://www.centos.org/) as the Operating System and [Ansible](https://www.ansible.com/) & [kubeadm]((http://kubernetes.io/docs/admin/kubeadm/)) for deployment tasks.

 ## Getting started
-Setting up a Kubernetes cluster with a Ansible project consists of multiple steps.
-The following text outlines the steps necesarry
+Setting up a Kubernetes cluster with this Ansible project consists of multiple steps.
+The following text outlines the steps necessary

 1. Create an Azure Resource Group inside of your Azure subscription.
 Please read through the Azure docs or contact your Azure administrator for this.
 2. Add a *Azure Service Principal Account* and appropriate credentials for the SP.
 Please read through related [*Azure documentation*](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/) for the details.
 The SP is used to setup the Azure resources with Azure Resource Templates and is also later used by the Kubernetes Cloud Provider to modify resources as needed.
-It includes e.g. Routing Table entries, Load Balancers, ...
+This includes modifications to Routing Table entries, Load Balancers, Storage Accounts, and maybe more.
-3. Generate a backup of *azure_creds.env.example*, rename it to *azure_creds.env* and update the file with your SP credentials.
-Additionally add the [*resource group name*](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) and [*resource location*](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/resource-group-move-resources).
+3. Make a copy of azure_creds.env.example, name it azure_creds.env and put your SP credentials into this file.
+You will also need to add the resource group name and resource location.
-4. Edit [*group_vars/all*](http://docs.ansible.com/ansible/playbooks_variables.html) to include your custom admin password and your own ssh public key.
+4. Edit "group_vars/all" to include your custom admin password and your own ssh public key.
 Please also make sure the private key is known to the SSH Agent.
 That probably might be automated at a later stage.
 You also have to choose a globally unique cluster name in *cluster_name*
 5. Before executing anything from this Ansible project, you'll have to source in the Azure credentials:

     ```